liweitj47/nnlight/README.md

 # nnlight
-a light but powerful deep NN framework in one source file
+a light deep NN framework in one source file